 Water demand in the Treasure Valley is expected to increase, although there is no consensus on the amount as demonstrated by three recent studies.
-The U.S. Bureau of Reclamation projected in a 2006 assessment level study that consumptive water demand in the Boise Basin could increase by as much as 124, 085 af/year by 2050.
-WRIME's detailed 2010 demand study determined that demands for water in the Treasure Valley would increase by 82,880 af/year by 2060.
-IDWR staff estimates that new water demands and shortfalls in water supply for existing demands could result in a need for new water supplies of approximately 170,000 af/year.
+The USBOR projected in a 2006 assessment level study that annual consumptive water demand in the Boise basin could increase by as much as 124, 085 acre-feet by 2050.
+WRIME's detailed 2010 demand study determined that annual demands for water in the Treasure Valley would increase by 82,880 acre-feet by 2060.
+The IDWR staff estimates that new water demands and shortfalls in water supply for existing demands could result in a need for new annual water supplies of approximately 170.000 acre-feet.

-New water needs are difficult to quantify because there are areas of uncertainty, along with many variables which will determine actual water use and need.
-Changing land uses, social attitudes, as well as economic conditions are all factors which will affect water use in the Treasure Valley.
+New water needs are difficult to quantify because there are areas of uncertainty, along with many variables that will determine actual water use and need.
+Changing land uses and social attitudes, as well as economic conditions, are all factors that will affect water use in the Treasure Valley.

 Future water demand, driven mostly by increased population and economic growth, may be partially met by water conservation and land use and water use changes.

 Particularly difficult to anticipate is what proportion of growth will be on undeveloped land, rather than farm land, and what industrial or commercial uses might develop.
 Those changes are most likely to increase demand for water above current usage.